vindaloopoo/webpack-kmt-resolve-url-loader/README.md

 hence this...

-> NOTE: This is only needed for development!
+> IMPORTANT: This is only needed for development!

-> NOTE: This loader will not (yet) work for encore dev-server as it works in the reverse... this would require another plugin that redirects back to the referrer...?
+> WARNING: This loader will not (yet) work for encore dev-server as
+> it works in the reverse... this would require something
+> that redirects back to the referrer...?
 In any case worthy of an issue, to be resolved ;-)

 ## Usage

+Add the loader

     yarn add @kingsquare/webpack-kmt-resolve-url-loader

+Until then just add the repo ;-)

 Then after the `resolve-url-loader` add the `kmt-resolve-url-loader`